stabix/stabix/doc/slip_transmission.rst

 Effects of number of slip systems on slip transmission
 --------------------------------------------------------------

 The effects of the number of slip systems on the transmission criteria can be plotted and analyzed to discuss plastic deformation occuring in metals and alloys.
-Such approach has been discuess by Ogasawar et al. [#Ogasawara_2022] and some plots in parallel of this work using the STABIX toolbox are given :numref:`mprime_values` and :numref:`mprime_values_vs_misorientation`.
+Such approach has been discuess by Ogasawar et al. [#Ogasawara_2022]_ and a plot in parallel of this work using the STABIX toolbox is given as a an example with :numref:`mprime_values_vs_misorientation`.

 References
 -----------